-As of September 30, 2018, the OFS accrued \$28 million of downward reestimates payable to the General Fund.
-As of September 30, 2017, the OFS accrued \$16 million of downward reestimates payable to the General Fund.
-Due to the General Fund is a non-entity liability on the Balance Sheet.
+As of September 30, 2019, OFS accrued \$75 million of downward reestimates payable to the General Fund.
+As of September 30, 2018, OFS accrued \$28 million of downward reestimates payable to the General Fund.
+Due to the General Fund is a nonentity liability on the Balance Sheet.